AmpersandTarski/Ampersand/docs/the-language-ampersand/the-enforce-statement.md

 ## Miscellaneous

 * Both the sources and the targets of the relation and the term must match.
 An error message is given otherwise.
-* The relation must be specified in order to use it here, as is the case with any relation used in an expression.
+* The relation must be specified in order to use it here, as is the case with any relation used in a term.